AlexanderHolmes0/Stroke_Model/README.md

 # Stroke_Model
-This shiny app + model create a user friendly experience and allow users to calculate probabilities of stroke events.
+This shiny app + model creates a user friendly experience and allow users to calculate probabilities of stroke events.